Alipsa/renjin-test-maven-plugin/README.md

     - where the test logs will be, default to "${project.build.directory}/renjin-test-reports"
 - testSourceDirectory
     - where the test sources reside, defaults to "${project.basedir}/src/test/R
+- testResourceDirectory
+    - where the test resources reside, defaults to "${project.basedir}/src/test/resources"
 - testOutputDirectory
     - where the tests will be executed from, defaults to "${project.build.testOutputDirectory}"
 - skipTests